 Table 1: Prior distributions of demographic, historical and genetic parameters used in all ABC analyses processed to retrace the worldwide routes of invasion of H. axyridis.

-Notes: NW, NA and NB = stable effective population size (number of diploid individuals) of wild (native or invasive: NW), ancestral (NA) or biocontrol (NB) populations; NFi = effective number of founders during an introduction step lasting BDi generation(s) for invasive population i; arj,k,i = genetic contribution (admixture rate) of population j when the invasive population i is formed by the admixture between the putative source populations j and k; ti = introduction time of invasive populations i with bounds xi fixed from dates of first observation of established population (as in Brown et al. 2011); tun,i = merging time of the source unsampled native population into the sampled native population n, when this native population is or is supposed to be the source of the invasive or biocontrol population i (see Lombaert et al. 2011); tanc = merging time of the two native populations into an ancestral unsampled one (with condition tuj ≤ tanc).
+Note: NW, NA and NB = stable effective population size (number of diploid individuals) of wild (native or invasive: NW), ancestral (NA) or biocontrol (NB) populations; NFi = effective number of founders during an introduction step lasting BDi generation(s) for invasive population i; arj,k,i = genetic contribution (admixture rate) of population j when the invasive population i is formed by the admixture between the putative source populations j and k; ti = introduction time of invasive populations i with bounds xi fixed from dates of first observation of established population (as in Brown et al. 2011); tun,i = merging time of the source unsampled native population into the sampled native population n, when this native population is or is supposed to be the source of the invasive or biocontrol population i (see Lombaert et al. 2011); tanc = merging time of the two native populations into an ancestral unsampled one (with condition tuj ≤ tanc).
 All times were expressed in numbers of generation assuming 2.5 generations per year and running back in time.
 The microsatellite loci were assumed to follow a generalized stepwise mutation model (Estoup et al. 2002) with three parameters: the mean mutation rate (mean µ), the mean parameter of the geometric distribution (mean P) of length in terms of the number of repeats of mutation events and the mean mutation rate for single nucleotide instability (mean µSNI).
 Each locus has a possible range of 40 contiguous allelic states and is characterized by individual µloc drawn from a Gamma (mean = mean µ and shape = 2), Ploc drawn from a Gamma (mean = mean P and shape = 2) and µSNIloc drawn from a Gamma (mean = mean µSNI and shape = 2) distribution.
 For a loguniform[x;y] distribution, Log(x) and Log(y) are the bounds of a uniform distribution.
 All prior quantities presented were computed from 106 values.
 NA = not applicable; DV = can take different values.
 See Fig. 2 for a graphical representation of several evolutionary scenarios with associated parameters considered in the ABC analyses.